chart21/hpmpc/README.md

 ## Configuration and Compilation

 Most configuration is contained in the file `config.h`.
 Take a careful look at its documentation and different options.
-For instance you can specify which party should provide the model and which party should provide the data for private inference.

 The Split-Roles scripts transform a protocol into a homogeneous protocol by running multiple executables with different player assignments in parallel.